 1. How might this data set be cited?

-Ellis, Alisha M., Wheaton, Cathryn J., and Smith, Christopher G., 20170630, Archive of sediment physical properties and grain-size data for sediment samples collected offshore of Assateague Island, Maryland and Virginia: U.S. Geological Survey Data Release doi:10.5066/F7HX19WB.
+Ellis, Alisha M., Wheaton, Cathryn J., and Smith, Christopher G., 20170630, Grain_Size-met: Archive of sediment physical properties and grain-size data for sediment samples collected offshore of Assateague Island, Maryland and Virginia: U.S. Geological Survey Data Release doi:10.5066/F7HX19WB.

 Online Links: